You are currently on Hearing Direct UK

 Clogged ear makes your ears 'feel full', cause sounds to appear muffled, and affect your quality of hearing.
 The experience of clogged ear is very similar to the feeling of muffled hearing and shares a number of similar characteristics and causes, which can be treated in similar ways.

-The condition often results in an issue of directing sound waves through the passage from the outer ear, to middle ear (ear drum), all the way to the inner ear.
+The condition often results in an issue of directing sound waves through the passage from the outer ear, to the middle ear (ear drum), all the way to the inner ear.

 Clogged ear is a condition that can be managed and dealt with, but if left untreated it has the potential to have a negative impact and result in permanent sensorineural hearing loss.
 When ears feel clogged, it can be caused by a number of things from infection to blockages and if not dealt with effectively, it may have a detrimental impact on your hearing and the health of your ears.